mauriciovigolo/keycloak-angular/CONTRIBUTING.md

 npm install
 ```

-- Now, lets code! :smile:

 ## <a name="sug"></a> Submission guidelines

 ### For issues

-Before submiting an issue, please search if there is an open issue for the same bug.
+Before submitting an issue, please search if there is an open issue for the same bug.
 A minimal reproduce scenario is necessary to help to understand the problem.

 For opening an issue, you can fill out this [issue form](https://github.com/mauriciovigolo/keycloak-angular/issues/new).

 ### Submitting a Pull Request (PR)

-Before submiting a Pull Request, please:
+Before submitting a Pull Request, please:

 - Search for open and closed related PRs.
 - Follow the coding rules.
 - Follow the commit message guidelines.
-- Checkout the code documentation - jsdocs.
+- Checkout the code documentation - jsdoc.

 ## <a name="cru"></a> Coding rules